 On the fourth, the fireworks get all the glory.
 But this year, let the light show be an explosive finale to a fun-filled, action-packed day.
-From epic egg tosses to hundred-year-old bands to parades that rival the Rose Bowl, the menu of all-day Independence Day activities has something for absolutely everybody.
-Here we round up the very best 4th of July events for kids around the Bay Area that might even make the kids say, “What fireworks?”
+From celebrations aboard an aircraft carrier to hometown parades all over town, we’ve rounded up the very best 4th of July events for kids around the Bay Area that might even make the kids say, “What fireworks?”